 Everyone is happy when payday comes around.
 If paid by the hour, most people have a general idea of how much that paycheck will be based upon how many hours have been worked in the pay period.
 For those with jobs based upon an annual salary, there is also an expectation (based on the monthly salary) as to what the paycheck will be.
-Yet many people are disappointed when they see the amount they receive after all the deductions are taken out.
+Many people are disappointed when they see the amount they receive after all the deductions are taken out.

 You should also see your name and address on your check.
-It is important to always keep your payroll department updated with your most current address, even if you get your check direct deposited.
+It is important always to keep your payroll department updated with your most current address, even if you get your check direct deposited.
 This is because they may need to send you important notifications throughout the year via mail, and you may not receive them.
 They also will use this address to send you your W-2 form at the beginning of each year which summarizes your prior year’s earnings and is necessary for filing your tax returns.

 You may also see a section that shows your social security number (or part of it) and your marital status and exemptions/allowances.
-The marital status and number of exemptions you are claiming comes from the W-4 form you filled out when you started working for your employer, and those figures can always be adjusted by talking to your payroll department if your situation changes.
+The marital status and number of exemptions you are claiming come from the W-4 form you filled out when you started working for your employer, and those figures can always be adjusted by talking to your payroll department if your situation changes.

 Our government allows us to claim deductions for a variety of items (if you have children to support, a business to operate, work travel expenses).
 The W-4 Form specifically allows you to claim dependents: those who depend on you for support.
-The more dependents you have, the less taxes you are required to pay.
+The more dependents you have, the fewer taxes you are required to pay.
 However, if you put too many allowances and are underpaying the government, you’re going to have to pay more money during the tax season in the first quarter of the following year.
 If you are supporting only yourself, people typically claim ‘1’.
-Some people may even place a zero there, just in order to overpay and ensure that they will be receiving a return the next time they file their taxes.
+Some people may even place a zero there, just to overpay and ensure that they will be receiving a return the next time they file their taxes.

 Gross Pay vs Net Pay